sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-components.md

 The read function reads the next CSV line and return null if no more record is available in the file.
 Otherwise, all the values of the line are copied into a DataSet which is returned to the business view engine.

 The dispose function closes the file.
 Note that even if an error occurs in the read function, the dispose function is called to allow freeing resources.

-> More information on the [file parser function](how-to/collectors/parsing-a-file-js.md)